Hello world! Please change me in Site Preferences -> This Category/Section -> Lower Description Bar

 Second, people are more comfortable.
 Especially on the initial contact–what I call the Quick Call–it works out well.
 I’m at my own computer, where I can access all my info.
 And you are at home–or wherever–more comfortable and maybe more open than you’d be in an unfamiliar office.

 I didn’t expect that.
 But I’ve seen we cover more ground and clear up more concerns with a virtual consultation.

 Hearings at the bankruptcy courts are now virtual, zoom and telephonic.
 That started with the pandemic.
 Our association, NACBA, along with the National Association of Bankruptcy Trustees and the National Association of Chapter 13 Trustees, have all asked that policy to made permanent.

 Documents can be a problem.

 You likely already have some of the documents in pdf.
 You can take a photo on your phone for the required ID.
 Having access to a scanner can be helpful.
-Usually we can find a convenient solution.
+Here’s info on a free scanner for your phone.

-With a year and a half experience, I can say for most people, virtual consultations are better.
+With two years experience, I can say for most people, virtual consultations are better.